fleetdm/fleet/handbook/security.md

 As described in *Code security and analysis*, we use Dependabot for security updates to libraries.
 Our [dependabot.yml](https://github.com/fleetdm/fleet/blob/main/.github/dependabot.yml) only
 mentions GitHub actions.
 Security updates to all other dependencies are performed by Dependabot automatically, even though we do not configure all package managers explicitly in the configuration file, as is specified in the repository configuration.
-As GitHub actions have no impact on the Fleet software itself, we are simply more aggressive on updating actions even if the update does not resolve a vulnerability.
+As GitHub actions have no impact on the Fleet software itself, we are simply more aggressive in updating actions even if the update does not resolve a vulnerability.

 ### Actions configuration
 We configure GitHub Actions to have *Read repository contents permission* by default.
 This is located in *organization/settings/actions*.
-As our code is open-source, we allow all GitHub actions but limit their default privileges, so they do not create any additional risk.
+As our code is open source, we allow all GitHub actions but limit their default privileges, so they do not create any additional risk.
 Additional permissions needed can be configured in the YAML file for each workflow.